PsyChiLin/CV/README.md

 ## Chi-Lin Yu - CV

 This repository contains the files that used to create Chi-Lin Yu's CV.
 Latex and R markdown are major tools to build my CV.
 A full version in English can be found.
-Also, a Taiwan Mandarin version are provided for demonstration purposes.
+Also, a Taiwan Mandarin version is provided for demonstration purposes.

 ## References